 I am a lover of all things food, but I am and advocate for any and all recipes/meal plans that use real ingredients.
 My basic foods that I enjoy daily are more traditional: bone broth and cultured, fermented foods for a healed and healthy gut microbiome so that any food’s nutrients are properly digested, absorbed, and optimized like solid gold by your body.

-If you are not already, follow me on Instagram to experience how I incorporate real ingredients and traditional foods for a healthy weight lifestyle.
+If you are not already, follow me on Instagram to see just how easy it is to incorporate real ingredients and traditional foods into your meals for a healthy weight lifestyle.

 Check out the Reset Your Weight Facebook page to watch LIVE fermented food DIY videos and for other great food and nutrition website posts.
 I also share new blog posts from the Reset Your Weight blog on both Facebook and Twitter.